fcrepo4-labs/fcrepo-api-x-demo/exercises/01-Resources_and_URIs.md

 <h2><a href="#ex1a" id="ex1a" class="anchor">A. Look at a Fedora object</a></h2>

-Look at a fedora object via direct and proxy URIs in order to compare and contrast representations:
+Look at a Fedora object via direct and proxy URIs in order to compare and contrast representations:

 1. Point your browser to the *proxied* fedora root object:  <code>http://**localhost**/fcrepo/rest</code>

 2. Look at the list of children.
 Note that their URIs all begin with the *proxied* base URI

 3. Follow the link to the extensions child: <code>http://**localhost**/fcrepo/rest/apix/extensions</code>.
 This is the API-X extension registry container.
 You'll see that it already contains some extensions in it; we'll talk about these in another exercise.
 Just like the root resource, all URIs are *proxy* URIs

 4. Now look at the extensions resource at the command line via curl.
 Let's look at a HEAD request:
     <pre>